-- Schedule a tabling event to help educate your community
+- Schedule a table event on campus to help educate your community

-- Reserve a space on campus to watch a documentary about hazing
+- Reserve or allot space on campus to watch a film or documentary about hazing

-- Invite an outside speaker to educate your campus community
+- Invite a speaker to your campus to educate the community

-Learn more about National Hazing Prevention Week at HazingPrevention.org.
+To learn more about National Hazing Prevention Week, visit HazingPrevention.org.